aspades1/Betting-site-Clustering-Churn--KNN-Classification/README.md

 Contains a .txt file with the required libraries and their most efficient versions.

 Analysis
-Contains a .py file with the followed process.
+Contains a .py file with the followed process to segment custimers.

 Dashboard
 Contains a .py file with the created interative dashboard with the use of Streamlit.

+Preprocessing for churn prediction.ipynb. + Churn_prediction.ipynb
+Contains a ipynb and a collab file with the transofrmation of the data into consecutive period and then the classification.

 Presentation
 Contains the final presentation of the project.